jiankuang/Hadoop/Spark/MLlib.md

 ### Parameters involved in creating Decision Trees
 * Specifiable Parameters (without Tuning required)
+  - seed
+    * Unique for random forest.
+    * Random seed for bootstrapping, choosing feature subsets.
+    * Set as None (default): Generates seed based on system time.
 * Tunable Parameters
+  - numTree: Unique for random forest.
+  - featureSubsetStrategy: Number of features used as candidates for splitting at each tree node.
 * Stopping Parameters (Tunable)
   - maxDepth = Maximum depth of the tree
   - minInstancesPerNode